Click the links below to download the construction drawings and material list for the 2008 shed.

 Project overview: Benefits, time and materials

 Lawn and garden tools present a paradox: You can never find the right tool when you need it, then when you aren’t looking for it, it’s in your way.
-This simple-to-build locker solves both problems.
+This simple-to-build outdoor storage locker solves both problems.
 It stores tools so they’re easy to find, and it does so in a convenient location in your yard so they’re not cluttering your garage.

 The locker’s 4 x 8-ft. footprint provides ample room to store space-hogging items like walk-behind lawn mowers and snowblowers.
 Long- and short-handled garden tools, lawn treatments and potting materials also fit nicely inside.

-In this article, we’ll show you how to build this attractive storage locker using easy construction techniques.
+In this article, we’ll show you how to build this attractive outdoor storage locker using easy construction techniques.
 It’s a great project for beginners looking to expand their building skills.